vdhicts/replacer/README.md

 # Replacer

-Dicms package to easily replace values in text for templating purposes, like email messages from the database.
+This package allows you to easily replace values in text for templating purposes, like email messages from the database.

 ## Requirements

-This package requires PHP 7.0+ but there's a [`php56`](https://github.com/vdhicts/dicms-replacer/tree/php56) branch available for users which need PHP 5.6 compatibility.
-The `php56` branch won't receive any new features.
+This package requires PHP 7.0+.

 ## Installation

-Provide code examples and explanations of how to get the project:
+Install the package with composer:

 `composer require vdhicts/replacer`